lawsdontapplytopigs/dotfiles/awesome/README.md

     i still want the widgets from the wibar, but I don't like the wibar that's why I'll have to implement the widgets in some other way, before I can take the wibar out completely
-    -->
+    EDIT: I'll first try to make it look good and then maybe I won't take it out -->
     [ ]  Removing the wibar
         [ ]  Taglist widget